kaccayana/kaccayana.github.io/src/content/docs/balavatara/mitra.md

 The endings of the Fifth Case are used in denoting the Ablative :

-Gāmā apenti ; corā bhāyanti ; upajjhāyā sikkham் ganhāti ; upajjhāyamhā adhīyate (in the sense of 'receiving from') ; dhāvatā assā poso pate ; rukkha phalam pate.-[For the different conditions of Apädāna, see pp. 88-93.]
+* Gāmā apenti ; corā bhāyanti ; upajjhāyā sikkhaṁ gaṇhāti ; upajjhāyamhā adhīyate (in the sense of 'receiving from') ; dhāvatā assā poso pate ; rukkha phalaṁ pate.-[For the different conditions of Apädāna, see pp. 88-93.]

-### Chathī (the Sixth Case)
+### Chaṭṭhī (the Sixth Case)

-#### 1. Sāmismirn Chatthī.
+#### 1. Sāmismiṁ Chaṭṭhī.

 The endings of the Sixth Case are added to the word that denotes the owner.

 According to Kaccāyaṇa, 2.
-6. 13 (Yasвa vā pariggaho tam Sāmī), 'owner' means that which has a possessive relation (pariggaho) with something ; c.g., bhikkhuno cīvaraṁ, narānaṁ indo, nagaraasa samīparī, suvaṇṇaasa rāsi, rukkhaasa sākhā.-There are also other ways in which the Sixth Case is used.
+6. 18 (Yasвa vā pariggaho taṁ Sāmī), 'owner' means that which has a possessive relation (pariggaho) with something ; c.g., bhikkhuno cīvaraṁ, narānaṁ indo, nagarassa samīpaṁ, suvaṇṇassa rāsi, rukkhassa sākhā. - There are also other ways in which the Sixth Case is used.

-#### 2. Sāmi-'ssarādhipati-dāyāda-sakkhi-patibhū-pa-sūta-kusalehi ca.
+#### 2. Sāmi-'ssarādhipati-dāyāda-sakkhi-patibhū-pasūta-kusalehi ca.

-The endings of the Sixth Case as well as those of the Seventh are used in connection with the words sāmi, issara, adhipati, dāyāda, sakkhi, patibhū, pasūta and kusala :
+The endings of the Sixth Case as well as those of the Seventh are used in connection with the words *sāmi*, *issara*, *adhipati*, *dāyāda*, *sakkhi*, *patibhū*, *pasūta* and *kusala* :

-Gonānam sāmī, gonesu sāmī.
-Similarly, the remaining words will have gonänam (Sixth case) and gonesu (Seventh case) each.
+* Goṇānaṁ sāmī, goṇesu sāmī.
+Similarly, the remaining words will have goṇänaṁ (Sixth case) and goṇesu (Seventh case) each.

 #### 3.

 The endings of the Sixth Case as well as those of the Seventh are also used in denoting specification :

-Narānam (also, naresu) khattiyo sūrataro, Kanhā gāvīnam (also, gāvīsu) sampanna-khīratamā, Bāmā nārīnam (also, nārīsu) dassanīyatamā, pathikānam (also, pathikesu) dhāvarī sighatamo, brāhmanūnam (also, brāhmanesu) Devadatto pandito.
+* Narānaṁ (also, naresu) khattiyo sūrataro, Kanhā gāvīnaṁ (also, gāvīsu) sampanna-khīratamā, Sāmā nārīnaṁ (also, nārīsu) dassanīyatamā, pathikānaṁ (also, pathikesu) dhāvaṁ sīghatamo, brāhmaṇānaṁ (also, brāhmaṇesu) Devadatto paṇḍito.

 #### 4.

 The endings of the Sixth Case as well as those of the Seventh are also used in denoting neglect or contempt:

-Rudato dārakassa pabbajī ; also, rudantasmim dārake pabbajī.
+* Rudato dārakassa pabbajī ; also, rudantasmiṁ dārake pabbajī.

-#### 5. Chatthī ca.
+#### 5. Chaṭṭhī ca.

 The endings of the Sixth Case are sometimes used in denoting the sense of those of the Third and Seventh cases :

-Pupphassa Buddham yajati (in the sense of 'pupphena'), ghatassa aggim juhoti (for 'ghatena'), kim tassa (in the sense of 'tena'), kusalā naccagitassa (in the sense of 'naccagite').
-Similarly, —kusalo tvari rathassa angapaccangānam (in the sense of '"paccangemu').
+* Pupphassa Buddhaṃ yajati (in the sense of 'pupphena'), ghatassa aggiṃ juhoti (for 'ghatena'), kiṃ tassa (in the sense of 'tena'), kusalā naccagītassa (in the sense of 'naccagīte').
+Similarly, — kusalo tvaṁ rathassa aṅgapaccaṅgānaṁ (in the sense of '"paccaṅgesu').

-#### 6. Dutiyā-Pañcaminah ca.
+#### 6. Dutiyā-Pañcaminañ ca.

 The endings of the Sixth Case are also sometimes used in denoting the sense of those of the Second and Fifth cases:

-Kamunañaa kattāro, bhinnānañ aandhātā (in the sense of the Second Case); sabbe tasanti duṇ̣̣anna, sabbe bhāyanti maocuno (in the sense of the Fifth Case).
+* Kammassa kattāro, bhinnānaṁ sandhātā (in the sense of the Second Case); sabbe tasanti daṇḍassa, sabbe bhāyanti maccuno (in the sense of the Fifth Case).

 ### Sattami (the Seventh Case)